kianlee-dev/kianlee-dev/README.md

 ### Currently

-🎯 Targeting software engineering roles in financial technology and trading systems in Hong Kong
-📈 Advancing in C++ with a focus on low-latency infrastructure and performance-critical systems
+🎯 Targeting software engineering roles in financial technology, trading systems, and backend development in Hong Kong 📈 Advancing in C++ with a focus on low-latency infrastructure and performance-critical systems

 ---